Blocking ads removes funding from us!

 Display

 The OLED display of the Huawei P40 Pro measures 6,58 inches diagonally and has a resolution of 2.640 x 1.200 pixels.
-Like some other flagships this year, Huawei also uses a 90 Hz panel for smoother display.
-As in the previous year, calls are made via the loudspeaker integrated in the display.
-This has now become noticeably louder and represents a significant improvement compared to the previous year.
-Otherwise, the P40 offers Pro a good color representation and good contrasts - albeit with very little brightness.
-The display is actually no longer legible in direct sunlight, which seemed brighter to me on the predecessor.
+Like some other flagships this year, Huawei has also installed a 90 Hz panel for smoother display.
+As was the case last year, calls are made via the speaker integrated into the display.
+This has now become noticeably louder and represents a significant improvement over last year.
+Otherwise, the P40 Pro offers good color reproduction and good contrasts - but with very little brightness.
+The display is actually no longer readable in sunlight, which seemed brighter to me on the predecessor.

 Software - without Google: the difficulties